yuvalmGS/gigaspaces-wiki-jekyll/xap97net/caching-scenarios.markdown

 depanimagequery-service.jpgtengahimage/attachment_files/xap97net/query-service.jpgbelakangimage

 Here are the options you may use to refresh the cache:
-- Eviction - You may configure the space to evict data by running in [LRU eviction policy|LRU-Cache Policy].
+- Eviction - You may configure the space to evict data by running in depanlinkLRU eviction policytengahlink/xap97/lru-cache-policy.htmlbelakanglink.
 - Lease expiration - You may write objects into the space with a specific time to live (lease duration).
 - Programmatic expiration - You may expire the object using:
 -- `net.jini.core.lease.Lease.cancel()` - You can get the Lease object as a result of a write operation for a new object.
 -- `GigaSpace.write` operation for an existing object (update) using a short lease time.
 See the {javadocos:org/openspaces/core/GigaSpace|GigaSpace} interface write operation for details.
--- Take operation with [TakeModifiers.EVICT_ONLY mode|LRU-Cache Policy#Explicit Eviction of Objects from the Space].
+-- Take operation with depanlinkTakeModifiers.EVICT_ONLY modetengahlink/xap97/lru-cache-policy.html#Explicit Eviction of Objects from the Spacebelakanglink.
 See the {javadocos:org/openspaces/core/GigaSpace|GigaSpace} interface take operation for details.
 - Periodic refresh - You may push data into the cache in a periodic manner via a timer.
 The Timer will be fetching relevant data that was recently updated within the database and pushing it into the cache.
 - Refresh data using a Queue - Any updates made to the database are also written to a queue.
 Refresher client consumes the messages on the queue and applies these changes to space.